 - (d) Sejal displays concern for her friend and awareness of scientific concepts - 3.
 On a foggy day, Sara and her family had to go out of town in their car.
 The visibility was very poor, and driving would have been very difficult.
-Sara

-- (a) Why do motorists use yellow light on a foggy day rather than normal white light? - (b) What values are shown by Sara? - Ans. (a) Motorists use yellow (or orange) light on a foggy

-(b) Concern for safety, presence of mind, initiative, practical application of concepts learnt in classroom
+Sara had some yellow cellophane paper with her in her crafts box.
+She suggested to her father that they should use this paper in the car's headlight before setting out. - (a) Why do motorists use yellow light on a foggy day rather than normal white light? - (b) What skills/life skills are shown by Sara? - Ans. (a) Motorists use yellow (or orange) light on a foggy day because much of normal white light will get scattered by water droplets in the atmosphere.
+The yellow light has longer wavelength, does not get scattered as much and is visible from a longer distance. - (b) Concern for safety, presence of mind, initiative, practical application of concepts learnt in classroom

+Electricity